ikuvamzz/hctool/README.md

 - Full command used to execute the bot
 - File(s) *if any* to trigger the error
 - Full steps to reproduce the error

-The staff will review your issue and check if there's a solution.